Objectively evaluate the source of the problem before terminating a sales rep.

 2. Are they experiencing any personal problems?

 Many times a problem at home can derail a salesperson for a period time.
-You need to know if this is a temporary set-back or a potentially permanent one.
-Consider using an in-depth sales assessment to measure your rep’s mental and emotional focus, as well as their capacity to manage stress.
+You need to know if this is a temporary set-back or a potentially permanent one, such as divorce, illness, aging parents, troubled child, financial problems, etc. Consider using an in-depth sales assessment to measure your rep’s mental and emotional focus, as well as their capacity to manage stress.
 This can open up dialog about external factors that are impeding performance.

 3. Are there any recent changes inside the organization?

-Mergers, acquisitions, new management, changes in pay plans, corporate restructuring, and changing territories can all have a major impact on the performance of your sales team members.
+Mergers, acquisitions, new management, changes in pay plans, corporate restructuring, and changing territories can all have a major impact on the performance of your sales reps.
 If you know major change is on the way, help your sales team by preparing them for it in advance to mitigate fluctuations in sales performance.
 If it has already occurred, then use your available resources to help support them through the transition.
-Many top performers have been terminated because the organization maneuvered through a corporate restructuring.
+Organizations maneuvering through a corporate restructuring loose a lot of good sales reps.

 4. Are they the right fit for this sales role?

 Not all sales jobs are the same.
 And just because a candidate demonstrated a “sales personality” and has legitimate experience on their résumé does not mean that they should be in this particular role.
-If they are failing to hunt and generate new leads, they might be better suited for inbound sales or account management.
-Ask yourself these questions to determine if they are a better fit for a different sales role:
+If they fail to generate new leads on their own, consider moving them into inbound sales or account management.
+Want to know if they fit the sales role?
+Ask yourself these questions:

 - Do they exhibit traits of a good closer, but fail to develop an adequate pipeline?

-- Do they tend to invest a lot of time servicing their existing customers?
+- Are they investing a lot of time servicing their existing customers?

 - Do they succeed at product knowledge and consultative selling, and prefer to work on bigger deals?